MolaMolaConsulting/Landslide_Research_Project/_posts/2020-03-01-Data-and-Resources-for-our-Estonia-Project.md

 •	Examine DEMs, topographic and slope maps to calculate the hillslope and thickness and weight of soil regolith in the study area.

-Our methodology is adaptive and evolves with arising needs on each project; the various steps in our process are continuously reviewed by expert GIS analysts and expanded or streamlined as required, to expedite accurate results.
-Given the starting methodology described above, our plan is to identify and, via GIS techniques, visualize areas meeting the prerequisite criteria for susceptibility, and determine their location and extent in reference to Viljandi Castle.
+Our methodology is adaptive and evolves with arising needs on each project; the various steps in our process are continuously reviewed by expert GIS analysts and expanded or streamlined as required to expedite accurate results.
+Given the starting methodology described above, our plan is to identify and, via GIS techniques, visualize areas meeting the prerequisite criteria for landslide susceptibility, and determine their location and extent in reference to Viljandi Castle.

 Our preliminary research located the following data sources; copy these links into your search engine to visit the sites: